What is Gastroscopy?

 What are the risks?

-Gastroscopy is a very safe procedure.
-Complications are rare, but can occur.
+In a general sense, gastroscopy is a very safe procedure.
+Medical complications are rare, but can occur.
 These include bleeding from a biopsy site, perforation or aspiration of stomach contents.
 Aspiration risk is minimized by fasting.
 Some patients might have reactions to the sedation.

 It is important to contact your doctor if you experience symptoms of severe chest/abdominal pain, fever or bleeding